The Championships, Wimbledon

-Though ever-changing, the Wimbledon rules remain steeped in tradition, highlighting the organizers’ desire to maintain etiquette in the sport.
-Testament to this is the almost entirely white code for tennis attire.
-With the exceptional surface, respect for tradition, storied past and the greats who made their name on the courts of the All England Lawn Tennis & Croquet Club, Wimbledon is the temple of tennis.
+Though ever-changing, the Wimbledon rules remain steeped in tradition, highlighting the organizers’ desire to maintain the highest standards of etiquette.
+Testament to this is the rule that players’ attire must be predominantly white.
+With the exceptional playing surface, respect for tradition and a storied past decorated by the greats who made their name on the courts of the All England Lawn Tennis & Croquet Club, Wimbledon is the temple of tennis.

 Epic duels in an English Garden

-The Wimbledon finals have gone down in history.
+The Wimbledon finals occupy a revered place in tennis history.
 As much as the winners, we recall the thrilling moments that raised the sport’s values to the highest level on Centre Court.
-We think back to epic encounters between Rod Laver and John Newcombe, Björn Borg and John McEnroe, Chris Evert and Martina Navrátilová, Roger Federer and Rafael Nadal and many, many more.
-These clashes have written the legend of Wimbledon over the decades and Rolex has witnessed it all from a front-row seat.
+We think back to epic encounters between Rod Laver and John Newcombe, Björn Borg and John McEnroe, Chris Evert and Martina Navrátilová, Roger Federer and Rafael Nadal, and many others.
+Over the decades, these clashes have written the legend of Wimbledon, and Rolex has witnessed it all from a front-row seat.

 They conquered Wimbledon